 - What are some leading behavioral indicators for cancel-risk customers?

-- What type of offers have best response rates for this customer set?
+- What type of offers hast the best response rates for this customer set?

-- What is best time/date/day/time to contact this customer set in what channel?
+- What is the best time/date/day/time to contact this customer set in what channel?

 - How do we segregate the test and control groups?

 - What are the best offer/creative recipes to test for the program?

 - What is the likely win-back rate for this customer set?

 - If we did this win-back program, what is the expected ROI?

 - What is the predicted confidence level for the repeatability of the program?

 As shown in the figures above, asking the right set of questions in multiple domain areas, is only the first step in advancing analytics maturity of the organization.
 How do organizations answer these questions?
 Typically, it is through a cohesive set of tools, techniques, and people – the most important being people, with specialized skills in different domains, analytics techniques, and tools in addition to presentation skills (both verbal and visualizations) A subset of these is mentioned below.

 Given these multi-dimensional complexities, making the transition from a traditional BI organization to actionable analytics empowered organization is not easy We have seen many companies attempt to do it organically and not create scalable and sustainable efficiencies over the long term At Nisum, we are passionate about using big data to create successes for our clients We have experience creating both specific short-term wins and long-term organizational impacts leveraging your current BI & Analytics investments.